andrastantos/brew/docs/cpu/isa.rst

 :ref:`0x9000<woi>`    WOI         Wake on interrupt.
 Waits for interrupt in both TASK and SCHEDULER mode :ref:`0xa000<pflush>` PFLUSH      Flushes the pipeline
 ===================== =========== =========================================================================

+.. todo:: PFLUSH is new.
+Needs testing in toolset/Espresso.

 Atomic group
 ------------